Wellington Regional Trails

 Te Whiti Riser

-An all-weather track following a gentle gradient from Te Whiti Park in Lower Hutt to the top of the Eastern Hutt Hills — this wide well-formed trail is suitable for all ages and fitness levels.
+An all-weather track following a gentle gradient from Te Whiti Park in Lower Hutt to the top of the Eastern Hutt Hills.
+This wide, well-formed trail is suitable for all ages and fitness levels.
 It’s a popular multi-purpose recreational track for walking and biking.

 The trail is sheltered from the wind and links up to other popular spots, including the extensive Waiu Park trail network and East Harbour Regional Park.
 A great place to spend a weekend exploring, with delicious treats to be found in nearby Petone, Hutt City or Wainuiomata.